(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 "Yeah," she agreed, not sure how to deal with the look he was giving her.

 Confused, she obliged, kissing him once they both reached their feet.
 It was harder to kiss him with her back pressed to his front, but still possible.

-Hands traced over her.
-"You like me here?"
+His hands ran over her, gripping, squeezing, and he shoved her legs apart.
+"You like me here?
+Like this?"
 Without waiting for a response, he filled her again.
 Her palms hit the wall to brace as his motion picked up.